jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

     - DevSecOps supports the concept of software-defined security, where security controls are actively managed into the CI/CD pipeline

 - 8.1.2 Maturity models (e.g., Capability Maturity Model (CMM), Software Assurance Maturity Model (SAMM))
-  - Maturity models help software organizations improve the maturity and quality of their software processes by implementing an evolutionary path from ad hoc, chaotic processes to mature, disciplined processes
+  - Maturity models help organizations move from inconsistent, unstructured software processes to more reliable and well-managed ones
   - NOTE: be able to describe the SW-CMM, IDEAL, and SAMM models
   - Software Engineering Institute (SEI) (Carnegie Mellon University) created the Capability Maturity Model for Software (AKA Software Capability Maturity Model, abbreviated SW-CMM, CMM, or SCMM)
     - **SW-CMM**: a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software